 The purpose of our appearance expectations is to help establish and maintain a professional image that will assist in conveying the quality of service we consistently provide to our customers.
 Our appearance combined with the attitude we have towards our parents, colleagues and others with whom we do business, enhances the superior service we provide.
 Courtesy, consideration for others, integrity and acceptance of individual differences are characteristics of a professional image.
-The dress code as of January, 2012, requires that employees wear Malones ELC t-shirts or polos.
+The dress code requires that employees wear Malones ELC t-shirts or polos.
 No sweat, yoga, stretch or "comfy" pants.
 On Fridays staff may wear a regular shirt for a \$1.00 donation to Pat's kids.
 Khakis, dress or scrub pants are preferred.
 Shorts can be worn in the summer but they can be no more than 4" from the knees.
 Jackets have to be plain with no pictures or logos or Malone's ELC hoodies or sweatshirts.
 Malones ELC will provide each employee with 3 uniform shirts.
-As of January 4, 2013, each employee who has worked a complete calendar year will be given a uniform allowance of \$35.00 the first of every year.
-Employees who have been hired through the year will receive a prorated amount based on their time of service.
+Each employee who has worked a complete calendar year will be given a uniform allowance of 3 t-shirts the first of every year.
 If an employee is being paid by the center to attend a training, staff meeting or center function, he or she must wear center approved attire.